Ruler on Ice: 2012: four-year-old season

 Ruler on Ice finished eighth out of eleven horses in the Donn Handicap run at Gulfstream Park on February 11.
 Five months later on July 25 at Saratoga, Ruler finished seventh in an allowance race and was second to Win Willy in a similar race at Delaware Park in August.
 Entered in the Jockey Club Gold Cup, his only graded race of the year, Ruler challenged the front runners until a half-mile into the race when his gait became more choppy and his jockey Alan Garcia eased him out of the race.

 2013: five-year-old season

 On January 30, Ruler on Ice won an optional claiming race at Aqueduct Racetrack, his first since the Belmont.
 He was fifth out of seven starters in the Grade 3 Excelsior Handicap at Aqueduct Racetrack in March.
 Ruler finished fourth in an allowance race at Parx Casino and Racing in April.

-Ruler on Ice was retired from racing in July 2014 and lives at the farm of his owners in Versailles, Kentucky.
+Ruler on Ice was retired from racing in July 2014 and lived at the farm of his owners in Versailles, Kentucky until December 2022 when he was pensioned to Old Friends equine retirement facility.